China calls on Manila to meet it halfway on fishing rules

 Claims by an increasingly powerful China over most of the energy-rich South China Sea have set it directly against Vietnam and U.S. ally the Philippines.
 Brunei, Taiwan and Malaysia also claim parts of the waters and China has a separate dispute with Japan in the East China Sea.

-The Philippines will defy the new Chinese rules and the navy will escort fishing boats to protect them if necessary, the country’s defence secretary said on Thursday.
+The Philippines will defy the new Chinese rules and the navy will escort fishing boats to protect them if necessary, the country’s defense secretary said on Thursday.

 But Chinese Foreign Ministry spokesman Hong Lei struck a conciliatory line when asked about the comments at a news briefing, though he underscored China’s resolve to defend its sovereignty.